 1. What was the most memorable part of your visit to Zion National Park?

-2. Did you see any wildlife?
+2. Did you see any wildlife at Zion National Park?
 If so, what types?

 In Zion Canyon, I saw a few deer and lots of lizards.
 Near the east entrance, I saw quite a few desert bighorn sheep resting in the rocks above the road.